-LPS 4 introduced a plot ratio and other site design standards to achieve objectives to restrict overdevelopment of single residential sites.
-It is a challenge to apply these to pre-existing development, however the Shire and the community value the landscape character of the neighbourhood and want it protected.
+LPS 4 adopts the R-Codes site design standards but also introduced a plot ratio to achieve objectives to restrict overdevelopment of single residential sites.
+The previous Scheme used a 0.5 plot ratio and therefore pre-existing development would have been considered with regard to the 0.5 plot ratio.
+The Shire and the community value the landscape character of the neighbourhood and want it protected and plot ratio restricts the amount of the site covered by buildings, although it does not guarantee planting to landscape.